 Depending on the incident, you may decide against filing a claim and pay out of pocket to avoid a potential increase in your insurance premium.
 This might make sense if you were involved in a single-car incident and don’t have collision coverage, no one was hurt, no one else’s property was damaged, and the cost of the damages is less than your policy deductible — the amount you’ll have to pay out of pocket.

 After you provide the incident details to your insurance company, the next step is a vehicle inspection, if needed.
 An insurance claims adjuster or appraiser will evaluate your car’s damage and determine whether it can be repaired.

 Scenario #1: Repairs

 From there, the body shop will determine how long the repair will take.
-According to a 2016 survey, the average length of time for body shops, from car drop-off to pick-up, is about nine days.

 The insurance company may pay the repair shop directly or instead pay you so you can handle the repair bill yourself.